 8.3.2.2 Procedures of PIN server discovery via PEGC

-Due to for some of the PIN elements can have the application interaction towards the PEGC, for example, via WiFi or Bluetooth pairing, so the PEGC can provide the PIN server end point information to PIN elements.
+Some of the PIN elements can have the application interaction towards the PEGC, for example, via WiFi or Bluetooth, and in these case the PEGC can provide the PIN server end point information to PIN elements.

 For some of the PEGC, it has the open access capability to accept the application layer connection from the PIN elements.